JuneKim0712/Graphing_Calculator/README.md

    - Using this Folder for Learning, practcing and testing input box, botton, and .innerHtml.

 ## Ploty
-   - This Folder is for PRacticing Ploty
+   - This Folder is for Practicing Ploty